 A guidebook to the Cape Wrath Trail, a long-distance trek through the Scottish Highlands from Fort William to Cape Wrath.
-The Cape Wrath Trail is a 230-mile, three-week challenge through wild and magnificent landscapes, such as Morar, Knoydart, Torridon and Assynt.
+The Cape Wrath Trail is a 230 mile, 3-week challenge through wild and magnificent landscapes, such as Morar, Knoydart, Torridon and Assynt.
 Crossing such empty country, it is for the experienced backpacker only.

 A guidebook to the 73 mile Cumbria Way, an easy long-distance walk though the heart of the Lake District National Park, from Ulverston in the south to Carlisle in the north, with good transport links to either end.
 The route is largely low-level but this guide offers alternative mountain days to climb some of the famous fells en route.

-Guidebook to the Coast to Coast long distance walking route from St Bees Head in Cumbria to Robin Hood's Bay in Yorkshire.
-At 190 miles (300km), this popular long-distance route can be walked in two weeks.
+Guidebook to the Coast to Coast long-distance walking route from St Bees Head in Cumbria to Robin Hood's Bay in Yorkshire.
+At 190 miles (300km), this popular long-distance route can be walked in 2 weeks.
 With clear route description, maps, trek planner and accommodation guide.
-A separate 1:25k map booklet is included with the guidebook.
+A separate 1:25,000 map booklet is included with the guidebook.